JeanBertinR/shinyML/cran-comments.md

 * Added a missing block to shiny_h2o.R to make autoML method working

-* Passed default 'share_app' argument of shiny_h2o and shiny_spark functions to FALSE
+* Default 'share_app' argument of shiny_h2o and shiny_spark examples have been set to FALSE

 ## Resubmission